Town of Skaneateles OKs marijuana sales but not consumption sites at fiery meeting

 Councilor Kevin McCormack, who introduced the local law prohibiting marijuana dispensaries in the town, walked out of the meeting in disgust after his motion to pass it went unseconded.

 The remaining board members then unanimously passed the local law prohibiting consumption sites in the town.
 As the meeting concluded, Councilor Mark Tucker asked if the dispensary law could be reconsidered at the board's next meeting Dec.
-20, and was told by town attorney Brody Smith that it could.
-The law had not been defeated, Smith explained, but tabled.
+20. He was told by town attorney Brody Smith that it could, as the law had effectively been tabled, not defeated.

 People are also reading…